-The British Council recently published a report entitled ‘Teacher evaluation: Global perspectives and their implications for English language teaching’.
+The British Council has published a report entitled ‘Teacher evaluation: Global perspectives and their implications for English language teaching’.
 In this webinar, Simon Borg discusses some of the key messages about effective teacher evaluation that are identified in this report, including:

 - why teacher evaluation is important

 - what the focus of teacher evaluation should be